FAQs: How Do I ... ?

 In late July 2011, we rolled out a new School directory that automatically gets part of its information from the UNC directory.
 With a few exceptions, all staff and faculty members at the School should automatically have a profile in this directory and have access to edit their information.
 See the instructions for how to edit your directory profile.

-For the time being, if you wish to update the CV or biosketch on your faculty directory page, please e-mail the file(s) to John Zhu in the Office of Communications.
+For the time being, if you wish to update the CV or biosketch on your faculty directory page, please e-mail the file(s) to Carol Perry in the Office of Communications.

 To add a photo to your faculty directory page or replace the existing photo, go into editing mode and go to the "Basic Information" section.
 Under the Image field, click "Browse" (if you already have a photo and want to replace it, choose "Replace with new image" and then click "Browse").
 Select your photo from the file browser window that pops up.
 Then scroll to the bottom of the page and hit "Save".